-Abstract -In this paper, a parallel, power-efficient and scalable word-based crypto architecture is proposed that performs the operations required for scalar point multiplication including add, multiplication and inversion operations on $GF(2^m)$ operands.
+In this paper, a parallel, power-efficient and scalable word-based crypto architecture is proposed that performs the operations required for scalar point multiplication including add, multiplication and inversion operations on GF(2m) operands.
 The proposed architecture distinguishes itself from exiting architectures, including our prior architecture, by the fact that its resource usage and power-consumption is based on the input data.
 Hence, such architecture might be used for various operand sizes without modifying or reconfiguring the underlying hardware.
-The architecture has also the ability to perform several different operations in parallel when each operation requires a small key size which significantly increases the overall performance and throughput of the system.
+Besides, the architecture has the ability to perform several different operations in parallel when each operation requires a small key size which significantly increases the overall performance and throughput of the system.
 In the absence of parallel requests, the remaining unused modules will be turned off in order to save power.
 The experimental results show significant improvement in the timing, throughput and energy performances with a slight overhead in the circuit area.

-Keywords - ECC, Public Key Encryption, Parallel Architecture, GF(2m), Field Arithmetic, Modular Multiplication, Modular Inversion
+Keywords: ECC, Public Key Encryption, Parallel Architecture, GF(2m), Field Arithmetic, Modular Multiplication, Modular Inversion.

-1 INTRODUCTION
+1. INTRODUCTION

-Public key encryption systems such as Rivest-Shamir-Adleman (RSA) [1] and Elliptic Curve Cryptography (ECC) [2, 3] play a vital role in contemporary secure systems as they ensure the privacy, message integrity, authenticity, and non-repudiation requirements of secure communications.
-The security strength of any encryption algorithm depends on its key size [4].
-ECC is becoming increasingly the promising public-key method because it uses shorter keys at a security level equivalent to other public-key algorithms like RSA [4].
+Public key encryption systems such as Rivest-Shamir-Adleman $(RSA)^1$ and Elliptic Curve Cryptography $(ECC)^{2,3}$ play a vital role in contemporary secure systems as they ensure the privacy, message integrity, authenticity, and non-repudiation requirements of secure communications.
+The security strength of any encryption algorithm depends on its key size.
+ECC is becoming increasingly the promising public-key method because it uses shorter keys at a security level equivalent to other public-key algorithms like RSA.